Mitchy1993/dndcloud/content/Misc/rules/conditions.md

 When a creature runs out of breath or is choking, it is **_incapacitated_** and can survive for a number of rounds equal to its Constitution modifier (minimum of 1 round).
 At the start of its next turn, it **_dies_**.

 *For example, a creature with a Constitution of 14 can hold its breath for 3 minutes.
-If it starts suffocating, it has 2 rounds to be exposed to air before it dies.
+If it starts suffocating, it has 2 rounds to be exposed to air before it drops to 0 hit points, subsequent death saving throws are automatic failures while still suffocating.*

 ## Surprised
 Occurs when an malicious act initiates combat with a stealth roll superior to the victim's passive perception; in rare circumstantial moments even allies may be surprised by certain actions.